szait/dvs-sandbox/README.md

     }
 }'
 ```
+To check to make sure that your replication job is running, go to `localhost:8080` in your browser.
+In the `Running` jobs section, you should see a job matching `DataPlatform.DvsSandbox.Test`.
+To check to make sure the job has consumed all available records, add `/status` to the end of the previous url.

 You can verify the data in postgres by using the PostgreSQL client of your choice to the instance running in docker.